But he will only tell you what you want to hear.

-If you feel pain in your head and are convinced to have a brain tumour and enter “headache + brain tumour” into search, Google will oblige you by giving you everything that has ever been written on headaches and brain tumours.
+If you feel pain in your head and are convinced to have a brain tumour and enter “headache + brain tumour” into the search, Google will oblige you by giving you everything that has ever been written on headaches and brain tumours.

 The clue in the last sentence was the word “specific” Your focus was too narrow.

-You are putting into Google what you are afraid of, either looking to get some evidence that you have a brain tumour, then you can sort it, or you are seeking reassurance that you do not have a tumour.
+You are putting into Google what you are afraid of, either looking to get evidence that you have a brain tumour, then you can sort it, or you are seeking reassurance that you do not have a tumour.

 Enter “headache” into Google, and you will get a list of all possible causes, most of which will not scare you half to death.

-or, give Dr Google a break and ask a medical doctor.
+Or give Dr Google a break and ask a medical doctor.